 When you’re learning a new language, a thriving online community is a genuine advantage to help you out when you get stuck.
-The Python community has its own huge online resource at Python.org.
-You can receive free weekly emails, download a variety of resources or chat via IRC (Internet Relay Chat).
+The Python community has a massive online resource at Python.org.
+You can receive free weekly emails, download various resources, or chat via IRC (Internet Relay Chat).

-Python appears to be the fastest-growing language, particularly in high-income countries such as the US, UK, Germany and Canada.
-17% of job postings, according to Indeed’s 2018 study, were for Python developers.
+Python appears to be the fastest-growing language, particularly in high-income countries such as the US, UK, Germany, and Canada.

 In 2022, its demand is only increasing without any expectation of slowing down.

 From excellent salaries and ongoing demand to the versatility of this language, Python is undoubtedly one of the most powerful programming languages to learn in 2022 and beyond.